css4j/css4j/README.md

 - `gradlew build` (normal build)
 - `gradlew build publishToMavenLocal` (to install in local Maven repository)
 - `gradlew copyJars` (to copy jar files into a top-level _jar_ directory)
-- `gradlew lineEndingConversion` (to convert line endings of top-level text files to CRLF)
+- `gradlew jacocoTestReport` (produces a test coverage report in the `build/reports/jacoco/test/html` directory)
-- `gradlew publish` (to deploy to a Maven repository, as described in the `publishing.repositories.maven` block of [build.gradle](https://github.com/css4j/css4j/blob/master/build.gradle))
+- `gradlew publish` (deploys to a Maven repository, as described in the `publishing.repositories.maven` block of [build.gradle](https://github.com/css4j/css4j/blob/master/build.gradle))

 <br/>